NiftyIslandPD/OVO/README.md

 ### The limits

-If the total number of Officers > total number of Outlaws by 5% then we will place a pause on oe until there is a balance.  again app, not contract.
+If the total number of Officers > total number of Outlaws by 5% then we will put the over-bought faction in a paused state until there is a balance.  again app, not contract.

 ### Assurances